How to become a project manager (and why it’s a great career)

 The project manager rallies and briefs their chosen team members, explaining the project’s plan, aims and deliverables.

-From here onwards, they’re responsible for allocating work and resources, supporting staff and tracking performance.
-If a team member uncovers an unexpected project challenge, such as a missing resource or an incompatibility, they’ll raise it with the project manager to address.
+They’re responsible for allocating work and resources, supporting staff and tracking and managing performance.
+If challenges arise, such as a missing resource or an incompatibility, the project manager will help team members resolve them quickly.

 Manage the project budget

-The project manager tracks spending throughout the project, approving expenses and finding ways to increase cost-efficiency.
-By preventing overspending, they help the business maximize its project investment.
+The project manager tracks spending throughout the project, approving expenses and finding ways to increase cost efficiency.

 If a project goes over budget, the project manager may need to secure more funds from the PMO or other decision-makers.

-As well as an outcome, most projects have smaller, individual goals or actions – this is especially true with agile projects, in which teams work in sprints toward regular deliverables.
+Most projects have multiple smaller, individual goals or actions – this is especially true for agile project management, where teams work in sprints toward regular deliverables.

-The project manager tracks progress toward these milestones to ensure the main objective remains achievable within the timeline.
-When progress is slow, they address issues or adapt their strategy and update project stakeholders accordingly.
+The project manager tracks progress toward these milestones to ensure the main objective stays on track.
+They address issues or adapt their strategy and update project stakeholders accordingly.

-For example, our e-commerce brand could have a milestone of agreeing promotional deals with 10 social media influencers.
-This measurable action contributes towards the wider goal of setting up in a new market.
-If the team has only agreed five deals with three days until the deadline, the project manager could push the due date back or reassign another team member to help.
+For example, our e-commerce brand could have a milestone of making promotional deals with 10 social media influencers.
+If the team has only made five deals with three days until the deadline, the project manager could consider pushing the due date back or reassigning another team member for assistance.

-It’s not enough for team members to keep reaching milestones in line with the project schedule.
-Their work must meet certain quality standards, as laid out in the project’s planning stage, to satisfy stakeholders.
+Project work must meet specific quality standards, as outlined in the project’s planning stage, to satisfy stakeholders.

 Quality assurance aims to increase efficiency, avoid overspending and ensure customer or stakeholder satisfaction.